Sidestepping the inversion of the weak-lensing covariance matrix with Approximate Bayesian Computation: Background

-To show how the analytical expressions for the variances of the estimators compare to (i) the estimated variances computed based on simulated realizations from the sampling distributions of the estimators and (ii) the estimated variances computed by simulating realizations for the data vector, we carried out a comparison by doing the following.
+To show how the analytical expressions for the variances of the estimators compare to (i) the estimated variances computed based on random draws from the sampling distributions of the estimators and (ii) the estimated variances computed from random draws of the data vector from a multivariate normal, we carried out a comparison by doing the following.
 Consider a $10 \times 10$ identity covariance matrix $\mat C = \mat I_{10}$.
 We plot the variance of the $(1,1)$-element of $\hat{\mat C}$ (green), $\hat{\mat \Psi}_\ast$ (blue), and $\hat{\mat \Psi}$ (red) in Fig.~\ref{fig:W_variance}.
 The analytical expressions, shown as lines, are well-reproduced when sampling from ${\cal W}_{10}(\mat C, n_{\rm s}-1)$ and ${\cal W}_{10}^{-1}(\mat C^{-1}, n_{\rm s}-1)$ (filled symbols).
 We also sample a vector $\vec y$ from a multivariate normal distribution, calculate $\hat{\mat C}$, $\hat{\mat \Psi}_\ast$, and $\hat{\mat \Psi}$ using the estimators from Table~\ref{tab:estimators}, and the variance of the estimators from the $\nu + 1$ simulations (open symbols).
 The key point is that we can estimate mean and variance of the covariance estimator $\hat{\mat C}$ for $\nu \le p - 1$ by simulating realizations from the appropriate multivariate normal distribution, even in cases where the inverse covariance is no longer defined (green open circles).
 We make extensive use of this feature in the proposed methodology.